How to Use Google Analytics to Track Performance on Social Media

 • Offer direct integrations with media platforms

-How to Use Google Tag Manager
+How To Use Google Tag Manager

 To implement Google Tag Manager on your website: